sans-ui-org/sans-ui/src/routes/(section)/docs/getting-started/+page.md

 ---

 <script>
+	import { Link } from '$lib';
 	import * as Component from "../../../mdsvex/+layout.svelte"
 </script>

 ## What is SanS-UI?

-SanS-UI is a UI library for Svelte that helps you build neat and accessible user interfaces by utilizing Tailwind CSS.
+SanS-UI is a UI library for Svelte that empowers you to build clean and accessible user interfaces using <Link href="https://tailwindcss.com/" external>Tailwind CSS</Link>.
+As a new and growing library, we eagerly invite contributions and innovative ideas from the community to enhance and expand our offerings.
+Our goal is to foster a vibrant development community and establish SanS-UI as a cherished tool within the <Link href="https://svelte.dev/" external>Svelte</Link> ecosystem.
-SanS-UI is still young and undeveloped UI component library so more than welcome to your contribution of amazing and matured ideas to this library.
-Our main goal is expand our development community and being loved and used in Svelte community.

 ## Contributing

 SanS-UI is an open-source Svelte UI component library.
-If you haven't touched Svelte before your ideas and code contributions are always helpful.
-So, please check out contributing guide to learn how you can be a part of the open-source community 💪
+Whether you're new to <Link href="https://svelte.dev/" external>Svelte</Link> or an experienced developer, your ideas and contributions are invaluable.
+Please refer to <Link href="https://github.com/sans-ui-org/sans-ui/blob/development/CONTRIBUTING.md">our contributing guide</Link> to discover how you can get involved and make a difference in our open-source community 💪

 ## License

-Flowbite Svelte is a free and open-source UI component library licensed under the MIT License.
+SanS-UI is a free and open-source UI component library, licensed under <Link href="https://github.com/sans-ui-org/sans-ui/blob/development/LICENSE">the MIT License</Link>.

 ## FAQ

 ### Does SanS-UI use TypeScript?

--> Yes.
-This UI library is written in TypeScript and Svelte.
+Yes, SanS-UI is developed using TypeScript in conjunction with Svelte.

 ### SanS-UI taking Tailwind classes conflicts into account?

--> We also using a Tailwind extension library called `tailwind-variants` that automatically handles TailwindCSS class conflicts.
+Yes, we utilize a Tailwind extension library called <Link href="https://www.tailwind-variants.org/" external>tailwind-variants</Link>, which automatically manages Tailwind CSS class conflicts.
+We would like to thank and send respect to <Link href="https://nextui.org/" external >NextUI</Link> community 🙌

 ### SanS-UI compiles CSS during runtime?

--> No. We already have compiled CSS ready, so all you have to do is import each component from our library.
+No, SanS-UI is built on top of Tailwind CSS, TailwindCSS as its style engine, it generates CSS at build time.
+You need to set up Tailwind CSS first on your project in order to start to use SanS-UI components library.